chicken & andouille gumbo

 -

-1In a 6-quart pot, heat enough oil to coat the bottom of pan and fry chicken, in batches, until it is nicely brown.
+1In a 6-quart pot, heat enough oil to coat the bottom of the pan and fry chicken in batches until it is nicely brown.
 Remove chicken and set aside.
-When cool enough to work with remove skin and bones and cut or tear chicken into pieces.
+When cool enough to work with remove skin and bones and cut or tear the chicken into pieces.
 Freeze skin and bones for future chicken stock or discard.
-Depending on if you used skin on or skinless chicken you may have more fat than you need.
-Make sure there is no water remaining in fat by cooking it down over medium-low heat to reduce mixture to just chicken fat/oil.
-Reserve 3/4 cup of fat for the roux and save the extra fat in a container and freeze for later use. *TIP: You can use the extra fat to make a roux then store in the fridge for later use.
+Depending on if you used skin-on or skinless chicken you may have more fat than you need.
+Make sure there is no water remaining in the fat by cooking it down over medium-low heat to reduce the mixture to just chicken fat/oil.
+Reserve 3/4 cup of fat for the roux.
+Save the extra fat in a container and freeze for later use. *TIP: You can use the extra fat to make a roux then store it in the fridge for later use.

 -